SamuelSwartzberg/flashcardifying_text_temp/inf.md

-### relation to CPU
+### relation to processor

-The difference between primary and secondary memory is that the CPU can address primary memory directly.
+The difference between primary and secondary memory is that the processor can address primary memory directly.

 #### primary memory/storage

 The terms primary storage/memory, internal storage/memory, and main storage/memory are often used interchangeably.
-As I will use the term, primary memory consists of CPU Registers and Cache as well as main memory.
+As I will use the term, primary memory consists of CPU core Registers and Cache as well as main memory.
 Both registers and cache are directly on the chip.
 Nonvolatile RAM   NVRAM
 SRAM  static random access memory